oracle/terraform-provider-oci/website/docs/d/core_fast_connect_provider_service.html.markdown

 The following attributes are exported:

+* `bandwith_shape_management` - Who is responsible for managing the virtual circuit bandwidth.
+* `customer_asn_management` - Who is responsible for managing the ASN information for the network at the other end of the connection from Oracle.
 * `description` - A description of the service offered by the provider.
 * `id` - The OCID of the service offered by the provider.
 * `private_peering_bgp_management` - Who is responsible for managing the private peering BGP information.
 * `provider_name` - The name of the provider.
+* `provider_service_key_management` - Who is responsible for managing the provider service key.
 * `provider_service_name` - The name of the service offered by the provider.
 * `public_peering_bgp_management` - Who is responsible for managing the public peering BGP information.
+* `required_total_cross_connects` - Total number of cross-connect or cross-connect groups required for the virtual circuit.
 * `supported_virtual_circuit_types` - An array of virtual circuit types supported by this service.
 * `type` - Provider service type.